 The most basic and straightforward word for “death” in Japanese is 死 (し, Shi).
 This simple yet powerful word carries significant weight and is used in a variety of situations, from everyday conversations to formal contexts.

-“Shi” also appears in various expressions and word combinations, such as 死亡 (しぼう, Shibō) for “death” or “death” and 死んでしまう (しんでしまう, Shinde shimau) for “to die” or “to pass away ”.
+"Shi" also appears in various expressions and combinations of words, such as 死亡 (しぼう, shibō) for "death" or "death" and 死んでしまう (しんでしまう, Shinde Shimau) to "die" or "die".

 The kanji 死 is a combination of the characters 歹 (がつへん, gatsuhen), meaning "death", and 匕 (ひ, hi), a pictogram representing a person bowing.
 Together they convey the concept of death as a passage or transformation.